Alison MacGregor MBACP

 I work with individuals - both adults and young people.

 If you would like to make an appointment, call or email me; whichever feels most comfortable for you.
-I will get back to you as soon as I can.
-During this initial contact I will gather some details about you and your presenting issues.
+I aim to get back to you within 24 hours of your enquiry.
+During this initial contact I may gather some details about you and your presenting issues.
 If you are happy to go ahead, we will make a first appointment.

 How many sessions will I need?